kimvanwyk/public_website/content/post/software/better-pyproject-extract.md

 If it finds a *pyproject.toml* file in any of those, it stops looking and returns some project details which the source can use.

 This works but it feels rather hacky.
-I would love to be able to import the *pyproject.toml* file directly into my source and get the project details from it but have not been able to find or figure out a way to do this.
+I would love to be able to import the relevant details from the *pyproject.toml* file directly into my source anywhere in my project structure without worrying about where exactly it came from on the file system.
+I have not been able to find or figure out a way to do this.
 If anyone can point me in the right direction I would be very happy to stop using this hacky technique.